-Consider putting yourself in your potential employer’s shoes when building your UX writing portfolio.
-Ask yourself why companies hire UX writers in the first place, what they expect to achieve by hiring a UX writer, and build a UX writing portfolio that meets their needs.
+When you build your UX writing portfolio, put yourself in a potential employer’s shoes.
+Ask yourself why companies hire UX writers in the first place, what they expect to achieve by hiring a UX writer, and build a UX writing portfolio that meets these needs.

 Remember to include at least these five components into your portfolio:

 - Personal statement: As we already discussed in this article, soft skills are a game-changer in UX writing.
 Training someone how to use prototyping software or other technical tools needed for this job is an easy task compared to learning team-working skills or empathy.

 UX writing requires a lot of teamwork and interpersonal skills, and employers are looking for people who will understand the users’ needs and will communicate effectively with their co-workers.
 This is why companies do give preference to those who possess outstanding soft skills.